oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 npx express-generator --view=pug
 ```

-Next, you will need to install your packages.
+Now you can install your packages.

 ```console
 npm i @prisma/client@3.13.0